c19witness/uk-covid19-inquiry/2023-02-28_module-3/06_Submission_by_Mr_Wagner.rst

 For many vulnerable individuals, the pandemic is by no means over.
 Many continue to shield to this day.
 Indeed, they still face as significant a risk from contracting Covid-19 as they did in early 2020.
 The clinically vulnerable are, for this reason, the forgotten half million.

 Life has moved on for the vast majority of the population and yet the clinically vulnerable continue to have to shield.
 They are denied free treatments, such as Evusheld, and timely antivirals.
-They are also denied basic public health protections, such as HEPA filters in public buildings and reasonable adjustments at work, which would make them able to live more fulfilling lives out and about rather than locked in their homes.
+They are also denied basic public health protections, such as :outline:`HEPA filters` in public buildings and reasonable adjustments at work, which would make them able to live more fulfilling lives out and about rather than locked in their homes.

 CVF agree with the Covid Bereaved Families for Justice that society is judged on how it treat its most vulnerable and marginalised.
 Clinically vulnerable people are in both of these groups.